Spellbound Glowworm Cave

 The owners of this new tour operator are Libby and Pete Chandler, who invented and owned the famous Waitomo Black Water Rafting.
 It was the first time ever, such underground extreme sport was offered to the public, and thei company name soon become the name of the sport.
 After they sold this company to The Waitomo Caves Inc, they opened this new company with a different concept.
 The difference to other tours: the visitors have really a lot of time, at least 30 minutes of silence and darkness under one of the largest ceilings of glowworms in New Zealand.
 They say it was the most unhurried glowworm tour in New Zealand.

-After leaving the cave, a scenic gorge walk brings the participants to the impressive entrance portal of Te Ana o te Atua (Cave of the Spirit).
+After leaving the cave, a scenic gorge walk brings the participants to the impressive entrance portal of Te Ana o te Atua (Cave of the Spirit, The Spirit Cave).
 On the way the guides explain the development of the karst landscape and its typical features.
 The cave has no cave river, but fine formations and numerous remains of both Maori and early British settlers.
 There are bones of now extinct animals who once died in the cave.
+Highlight is a partial moa skeleton which is well-preserved.